 - 12 corn tortillas, warmed

-To make the sauce: In a small bowl, combine the scallions, cilantro, lime juice, olive oil, jalapeño, and Maggi sauce, and stir to mix well.
+For the Sauce: In a small bowl, combine scallions, cilantro, lime juice, olive oil, jalapeño, and Maggi sauce, and stir to mix well.
 Set aside for at least 15 minutes.
 Season with salt if necessary to taste before serving.

-For the fish: Sprinkle the fish fillets with the salt and pepper.
+For the Fish: Sprinkle fish fillets with the salt and pepper.
 Spread flour on a large plate and coat each fillet thoroughly on both sides.

-Transfer the fish to a platter and pour the sauce on top.
-Or you can do as I do and flake the fish and serve it drizzled with the sauce, ready to make tacos.
+Transfer fish to a platter and pour sauce on top.
+Or you can do as I do and flake the fish and serve it drizzled with sauce, ready to make tacos.
 Serve with corn tortillas.